-Cold, frigid air is enveloping much of the country right now and comfort seems to be of high importance for most of us.
-Daily comfort isn’t just making sure you have the proper attire to head outside.
-The colder weather basically extracts the humidity out of the air, resulting in dry air that can have several negative implications for your household.
+Much of the country is facing below average temperatures right now and comfort seems to be one of the most important topics each day.
+Daily comfort extends beyond ensuring you have a warm coat and gloves too.
+The colder weather essentially sucks the humidity out of the air, resulting in dry air that can have several negative implications for your household.

-Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
+Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
 Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.

 Why does the air dry out?

-Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is why it’s easy to notice dry skin or chapped lips in the winter.
-Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
+Cold air doesn’t hold as much moisture as warm air, which you likely notice when you experience dry skin and chapped lips.
+This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Humidification is more than just adding moisture to the air in your home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over your home’s humidity.
-Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier circulates the moisture more reliably and in the maximum capacity, too, helping you and your family benefit from your ideal home comfort.
+Adding moisture isn’t the only factor when it comes to humidification in the home.
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over your home’s humidity.
+Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your indoor space.
+A whole-home humidifier delivers the moisture more regularly and in the greatest capacity too, helping you and your family benefit from your ideal home comfort.

 - Reduce the static electricity in your home.